v1k45/v1k45.github.io/content/modern-django-part-2.md

 export default ponyApp;
 ```

 Using the above code we can combine multiple reducers into one.
-We don't need this in our application but for real world applications with lots of reducers, this comes handy.
+We don't need this in our application but for real world applications with lots of reducers, this comes in handy.

 Now we need to create a redux store using this reducer.
 In `App.js` create a store: